What is an SSL Certificate - How does it work?

 - Visible security signals for your visitors

-- Ranking – HTTPS is a Google algorithm ranking signal – Google has already stated publicly that a strong HTTPS encryption for a website is a factor within their search algorithm, the level of benefit is not known however if this can be the edge you need.
+- Ranking – HTTPS is a Google ranking signal – Google has stated publicly that a strong HTTPS encryption for a website is a factor within their search algorithm, the level of benefit is not known, however this can be the edge you need.

 - Analytics data – referrer accuracy – whenever traffic is referred to your site with HTTPS you are able to identify the exact site and it does not get “lost” under the channel of direct traffic.
-Frankly this on its own can justify the implementation.
+In our opinion this on its own can justify the implementation.

 - WARNINGS – Browsers are starting to alert visitors about non-secure sites – From January 2017 Google has been providing security warnings in Chrome if no valid SSL certificate is found on pages with sensitive information.

 - Additional Security – HTTPS provides a number of further advantages: